All About Yellow-Bellied Slider Turtle Poop

 An adult turtle’s pooping depends on many factors aside from age, such as weight, sleep cycle, and diet.
 Turtles also require water to poop, just as they require water to eat and digest.
 Pooping after eating can take anywhere from five minutes to an hour.

 Because turtles need water to poop, you will need a quality filter to clean the water.
-Find aquarium filters on Amazon

 Why Pooping So Much?

 If your yellowed-bellied slider is pooping too much, it probably has diarrhea.
-Diarrhea is a loose, watery poop that can happen two to three times a day, which is an alarming amount of poop for a turtle!
+Diarrhea is a loose, watery poop that can happen two to three times a day, an alarming amount of poop for a turtle!

 Here are the causes of turtle diarrhea: